 Much of the focus following the Heydon inquiry has been the intimacy of the Judge-Associate relationship.
 As Liz Main, herself a former judge’s associate, noted in the Sydney Morning Herald, “there is an entrenched power imbalance between judge and associate, which makes it fertile ground for predators”.

-This power imbalance has been reiterated publicly by other former judge associates.
+Other former judge associates have reiterated publicly this power imbalance.
 Nicholas Baum, Senior Solicitor at the Victorian Government Solicitor’s Office , noted on Twitter that, despite his own favourable experience as a judge’s associate:

 “The power dynamic keeps former associates silent.
 No aspiring lawyer wants to threaten their career over a fight with a judge…it will come as no shock that not every member of the judiciary is a saint.”